timjbruce/reinvent_cvra_bootcamp/AlexaSkill/README.md

 In this section, we'll deploy an Alexa skill called ConnectedCar that will read back information about the three recent trips that you have taken and details about your car.

-### 3.1 Obtain App_id and App_code from developer.here.com
+### 3.1 Obtain App_id and App_code from the HERE dveeloper site
-Head over to developer.here.com, establish a freemium account, and make note of your app_code and app_id in your worksheet for this bootcamp.
+Head over to https://aws.amazon.com/marketplace/pp/B07JPLG9SR, establish a freemium account, and make note of your app_code and app_id in your worksheet for this bootcamp.

 ### 3.2 Run a Python Program to Test Your Permissions and CVRA Installation
 First, you can use a Python program included with the reinvent_cvra_bootcamp repo, getRecentTrips.py, to